Frankovg/theJokesAPI/README.md

 ## Contact
 Created by [Franco Amoroso](https://www.linkedin.com/in/francoamoroso/) - feel free to contact me!
 <br/>
-Take a look to my new [Web Portfolio](https://www.franamoroso.com/).
+Take a look at my new [Web Portfolio](https://www.franamoroso.com/).